Mik-TF/mik-tf.github.io/src/TF_User_Guide/TF_Connect/TF_Connect.md

 ![farming_tf_wallet_12](./img/farming_tf_wallet_12.png)

-In the next step, we will create a Threefold Connect Wallet.
+In the next step, we will create a Threefold Connect wallet.
 You'll see, it's very simple!

 But first, let's see how the basic KYC works.